ctc-oss/omega-edit/README.md

 #### Emscripten transpile
 :exclamation: Install [emscripten](https://emscripten.org) on your system :exclamation:

-From the top level of the repo:
+From the top level of the repository:

 ```bash
 mkdir build-em